phspeters/phspeters/README.md

 # 👋 Hi there, I'm Pedro

-> Where Medicine Meets Code 🩺 💻
+> Bridging Medicine and Technology 🩺💻

 ## About Me